Door Hinge Pin & Bushing Replacement

 New hinge pins may be longer than required.
 If this is the case, cut to the length required and grind a bevel on the end of the pin prior to installation.
 Lubricate with grease or oil and install the pin.
 Be sure to tap the pin down far enough to lock the knurled shoulder into place.
 This will keep the pin from rotating in the hinge.

-With the hinge assembly completed, paint the hinge before reassembly.
+With the hinge assembly completed, paint the hinge before installing back on the body.